-He started playing piano at age 4.
-When he turned 17 he moved to Paris where he started his first professional work at the Bastille Opera House.
-First he graduated from Béla Bartók Conservatory, later he moved to America and studied composition and conducting at Berklee College of Music.
-After graduation he settled in NYC (interesting fact: he also holds a BA degree for business communication and studied psychology).
+I started playing piano at age 4.
+When I turned 17 I moved to Paris where I started my first professional work at the Bastille Opera House.
+First, I graduated from Béla Bartók Conservatory, later I moved to America and studied composition and conducting at Berklee College of Music.
+After graduation, I settled in NYC (interesting fact: I also hold a BA degree in business communication and studied psychology).

-Ongoing projects: d'ILLUSION - The Houdini Musical, Reflections, Where We Rush To Disappear, Gailley and the Tale of the Fate Keeper, Hypatia and the Heathens.
+Ongoing projects: Yasuke - The Black Samurai, d'ILLUSION - The Houdini Musical, Reflections, Where We Rush To Disappear, Gailley and the Tale of the Fate Keeper, Hypatia and the Heathens.

 A LITTLE MORE

 As a true traveling gypsy, I've had the privilege of collaborating with people from diverse backgrounds and exploring different cultures.
 Though New York has been my abode for the past decade, my wanderlust has taken me to many places where I've worked on exciting projects.
 Growing up in Hungary and studying classical music has deeply influenced my emotional connection to music and my compositional style.
 Moving to Paris at a young age and being alone allowed me to reflect on my identity and aspirations, which greatly impacted my art and matured me as an adult.

 Moving to the United States to study composition and orchestral conducting at Berklee was a daunting task, especially without knowing English.
 However, music was our common language, and collaborating with talented musicians from around the world was one of the most rewarding experiences of my life.